haiquangdinh/AIM2025_Denoise_Challenge/README.md

     └── test_data/
         └── paired_input/  ## Noisy input images for the development-stage benchmarking.
             └── scene{}_iso{}_dgain{}.CR2.  ## The digital gain needs to be applied to this noisy input for brightness alignment w.r.t. the GT
         └── in_the_wild/  ## Sample images that will be used in the final stage for NR-IQA.
-These images are NOT used in scoring in the dev phase but just give a general concept about what will be used in the test
+These images are NOT used in scoring in the dev phase, but just give a general concept about what will be used in the test
 ├── sonya6700/
     └──
 ├── sonyzve10m2/